Table of Contents:

 Section 1.
 Appointment: The Board may employ a salaried staff head who shall have the title of Executive Director and whose terms and conditions of Employment shall be specified by the Board.
 Employment and discharge of the Executive Director shall require a two-thirds majority of the entire Board.

 Section 2.
 Authority and responsibility: The Executive Director shall be the chief executive of the Association responsible for all administrative functions.
 The Executive Director shall employ and may terminate the employment of members of the staff necessary to carry on the work of the Association and fix their compensation within the approved budget.
-The Executive Director shall define the duties of the staff, supervise their performance, establish their titles and delegate those responsibilities of administration as shall, in the Executive Director's judgement, be in the best interest of the Association.
+The Executive Director shall define the duties of the staff, supervise their performance, establish their titles and delegate those responsibilities of administration as shall, in the Executive Director's judgment, be in the best interest of the Association.

 Section 1.
 Fiscal Period: The fiscal period of the Association shall be the calendar year.